vdr-projects/vdr-convert/Readme.txt

 "acodec" set to libfdk_aac if you built and linked your ffmpeg with the non-free Fraunhofer AAC library

-"ext" is the default output file format/extension. ts is always used for kept files, others are supported for single-use See https://projects.vdr-developer.org/projects/vdr-convert/wiki/Options
+"ext" is the default output file format/extension. ts is always used for kept files, others are supported for single-use

+"podcastaudioprofile" is the codec config string for audio podcasts when the --podcast option is used More description in the script itself - there are usable strings for default HE-AAC v2, MP3 and Opus

+"podcastcmd" defines podcast post processing commands, the default is for a local Squuezeserver (LMS)

+See https://projects.vdr-developer.org/projects/vdr-convert/wiki/Options

 ----